vitorm04/docs.pt-br/docs/visual-basic/programming-guide/language-features/control-flow/walkthrough-implementing-ienumerable-of-t.md

 - loop structures [Visual Basic], optimizing performance
 - control flow [Visual Basic]
 ms.assetid: c60d7589-51f2-4463-a2d5-22506bbc1554
-ms.openlocfilehash: b13fd85ae01fd0b6f3c963d87a372add930be99d
+ms.openlocfilehash: f40fcf7e0724addc478b261dcd36d09e1d8a751a
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61975293"
+ms.locfileid: "74333694"
 ---
-# <a name="walkthrough-implementing-ienumerableof-t-in-visual-basic"></a>Passo a passo: Implementando IEnumerable(Of T) no Visual Basic
+# <a name="walkthrough-implementing-ienumerableof-t-in-visual-basic"></a>Instruções passo a passo: implementando IEnumerable(Of T) no Visual Basic
-O <xref:System.Collections.Generic.IEnumerable%601> interface é implementada por classes que podem retornar uma sequência de um item de valores de cada vez.
-A vantagem de retornar dados de um item por vez é que você não precisa carregar o conjunto completo de dados na memória para trabalhar com ela.
-Você só precisará usar memória suficiente para carregar um único item de dados.
-As classes que implementam o `IEnumerable(T)` interface pode ser usada com `For Each` loops ou consultas LINQ.
+The <xref:System.Collections.Generic.IEnumerable%601> interface is implemented by classes that can return a sequence of values one item at a time.
+The advantage of returning data one item at a time is that you do not have to load the complete set of data into memory to work with it.
+You only have to use sufficient memory to load a single item from the data.
+Classes that implement the `IEnumerable(T)` interface can be used with `For Each` loops or LINQ queries.

- Por exemplo, considere um aplicativo que deve ler um arquivo de texto grande e retornar todas as linhas do arquivo que corresponde aos critérios de pesquisa específica.
-O aplicativo usa uma consulta LINQ para retornar linhas do arquivo que correspondem aos critérios especificados.
-Para consultar o conteúdo do arquivo, usando uma consulta LINQ, o aplicativo foi possível carregar o conteúdo do arquivo em uma matriz ou uma coleção.
-No entanto, carregar o arquivo inteiro em uma matriz ou coleção consumiria muito mais memória do que é necessário.
-A consulta LINQ em vez disso, pode consultar o conteúdo do arquivo por meio de uma classe enumerable, retornando somente os valores que correspondem aos critérios de pesquisa.
-Consultas que retornam apenas alguns valores correspondentes consumiria muito menos memória.
+ For example, consider an application that must read a large text file and return each line from the file that matches particular search criteria.
+The application uses a LINQ query to return lines from the file that match the specified criteria.
+To query the contents of the file by using a LINQ query, the application could load the contents of the file into an array or a collection.
+However, loading the whole file into an array or collection would consume far more memory than is required.
+The LINQ query could instead query the file contents by using an enumerable class, returning only values that match the search criteria.
+Queries that return only a few matching values would consume far less memory.

- Você pode criar uma classe que implementa o <xref:System.Collections.Generic.IEnumerable%601> interface para expor dados de origem como dados enumeráveis.
-Sua classe que implementa o `IEnumerable(T)` interface exigirá outra classe que implementa o <xref:System.Collections.Generic.IEnumerator%601> interface para iterar os dados de origem.
-Essas duas classes permitem retornar itens de dados em sequência como um tipo específico.
+ You can create a class that implements the <xref:System.Collections.Generic.IEnumerable%601> interface to expose source data as enumerable data.
+Your class that implements the `IEnumerable(T)` interface will require another class that implements the <xref:System.Collections.Generic.IEnumerator%601> interface to iterate through the source data.
+These two classes enable you to return items of data sequentially as a specific type.

- Neste passo a passo, você criará uma classe que implementa o `IEnumerable(Of String)` interface e uma classe que implementa o `IEnumerator(Of String)` interface para ler um arquivo de texto uma linha por vez.
+ In this walkthrough, you will create a class that implements the `IEnumerable(Of String)` interface and a class that implements the `IEnumerator(Of String)` interface to read a text file one line at a time.

 [!INCLUDE[note_settings_general](~/includes/note-settings-general-md.md)]

-## <a name="creating-the-enumerable-class"></a>Criando a classe Enumerable
+## <a name="creating-the-enumerable-class"></a>Creating the Enumerable Class

-**Criar o projeto de classe enumerable**
+**Create the enumerable class project**

-1. No Visual Basic, sobre o **arquivo** , aponte para **New** e, em seguida, clique em **projeto**.
+1. In Visual Basic, on the **File** menu, point to **New** and then click **Project**.

 1. Na caixa de diálogo **Novo Projeto**, no painel **Tipos de Projetos**, certifique-se de que **Windows** esteja selecionado.
 Selecione **Biblioteca de Classes** no painel **Modelos**.
 Na caixa **Nome**, digite `StreamReaderEnumerable` e clique em **OK**.
-O novo projeto é exibido.
+The new project is displayed.

-1. Na **Gerenciador de soluções**, o arquivo Class1.vb com o botão direito e clique em **Renomear**.
+1. In **Solution Explorer**, right-click the Class1.vb file and click **Rename**.
 Renomeie o arquivo como `StreamReaderEnumerable.vb` e pressione ENTER.
 Renomear o arquivo também renomeará a classe para `StreamReaderEnumerable`.
 Essa classe implementará a interface `IEnumerable(Of String)`.

-1. Clique com botão direito no projeto StreamReaderEnumerable, aponte para **Add**e, em seguida, clique em **Novo Item**.
-Selecione o **classe** modelo.
-No **nome** , digite `StreamReaderEnumerator.vb` e clique em **Okey**.
+1. Right-click the StreamReaderEnumerable project, point to **Add**, and then click **New Item**.
+Select the **Class** template.
+In the **Name** box, type `StreamReaderEnumerator.vb` and click **OK**.

- A primeira classe no projeto é a classe enumerable e implementará o `IEnumerable(Of String)` interface.
-Essa interface genérica implementa o <xref:System.Collections.IEnumerable> interface e garantias de que os consumidores dessa classe podem acessar valores digitados como `String`.
+ The first class in this project is the enumerable class and will implement the `IEnumerable(Of String)` interface.
+This generic interface implements the <xref:System.Collections.IEnumerable> interface and guarantees that consumers of this class can access values typed as `String`.

-**Adicione o código para implementar IEnumerable**
+**Add the code to implement IEnumerable**

-1. Abra o arquivo StreamReaderEnumerable.vb.
+1. Open the StreamReaderEnumerable.vb file.

-2. Na linha após `Public Class StreamReaderEnumerable`, digite o seguinte e pressione ENTER.
+2. On the line after `Public Class StreamReaderEnumerable`, type the following and press ENTER.

      [!code-vb[VbVbalrIteratorWalkthrough#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#1)]

-   Visual Basic preenche automaticamente a classe com os membros que são exigidas pelo `IEnumerable(Of String)` interface.
+   Visual Basic automatically populates the class with the members that are required by the `IEnumerable(Of String)` interface.

-3. Essa classe enumerable lerá linhas de um arquivo de texto uma linha por vez.
-Adicione o seguinte código à classe para expor um construtor público que toma um caminho de arquivo como um parâmetro de entrada.
+3. This enumerable class will read lines from a text file one line at a time.
+Add the following code to the class to expose a public constructor that takes a file path as an input parameter.

      [!code-vb[VbVbalrIteratorWalkthrough#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#2)]

-4. Sua implementação do <xref:System.Collections.Generic.IEnumerable%601.GetEnumerator%2A> método do `IEnumerable(Of String)` retorna uma nova instância da interface a `StreamReaderEnumerator` classe.
-A implementação do `GetEnumerator` método da `IEnumerable` interface pode ser feita `Private`, porque você tem para expor somente os membros do `IEnumerable(Of String)` interface.
-Substitua o código de Visual Basic gerado para o `GetEnumerator` métodos com o código a seguir.
+4. Your implementation of the <xref:System.Collections.Generic.IEnumerable%601.GetEnumerator%2A> method of the `IEnumerable(Of String)` interface will return a new instance of the `StreamReaderEnumerator` class.
+The implementation of the `GetEnumerator` method of the `IEnumerable` interface can be made `Private`, because you have to expose only members of the `IEnumerable(Of String)` interface.
+Replace the code that Visual Basic generated for the `GetEnumerator` methods with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#3)]

-**Adicione o código para implementar IEnumerator**
+**Add the code to implement IEnumerator**

-1. Abra o arquivo StreamReaderEnumerator.vb.
+1. Open the StreamReaderEnumerator.vb file.

-2. Na linha após `Public Class StreamReaderEnumerator`, digite o seguinte e pressione ENTER.
+2. On the line after `Public Class StreamReaderEnumerator`, type the following and press ENTER.

      [!code-vb[VbVbalrIteratorWalkthrough#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#4)]

-   Visual Basic preenche automaticamente a classe com os membros que são exigidas pelo `IEnumerator(Of String)` interface.
+   Visual Basic automatically populates the class with the members that are required by the `IEnumerator(Of String)` interface.

-3. A classe de enumerador abre o arquivo de texto e executa o arquivo de e/s ao ler as linhas do arquivo.
-Adicione o seguinte código à classe para expor um construtor público que toma um caminho de arquivo como um parâmetro de entrada e abra o arquivo de texto para leitura.
+3. The enumerator class opens the text file and performs the file I/O to read the lines from the file.
+Add the following code to the class to expose a public constructor that takes a file path as an input parameter and open the text file for reading.

      [!code-vb[VbVbalrIteratorWalkthrough#5](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#5)]

-4. O `Current` propriedades para ambos os `IEnumerator(Of String)` e `IEnumerator` interfaces retornam o item atual do arquivo de texto como um `String`.
-A implementação do `Current` propriedade do `IEnumerator` interface pode ser feita `Private`, porque você tem para expor somente os membros do `IEnumerator(Of String)` interface.
-Substitua o código de Visual Basic gerado para o `Current` propriedades com o código a seguir.
+4. The `Current` properties for both the `IEnumerator(Of String)` and `IEnumerator` interfaces return the current item from the text file as a `String`.
+The implementation of the `Current` property of the `IEnumerator` interface can be made `Private`, because you have to expose only members of the `IEnumerator(Of String)` interface.
+Replace the code that Visual Basic generated for the `Current` properties with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#6](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#6)]

-5. O `MoveNext` método da `IEnumerator` interface navega para o próximo item no arquivo de texto e atualiza o valor retornado pelo `Current` propriedade.
-Se não houver nenhum outro item para ler, o `MoveNext` retorn `False`; caso contrário, o `MoveNext` retorno do método `True`.
+5. The `MoveNext` method of the `IEnumerator` interface navigates to the next item in the text file and updates the value that is returned by the `Current` property.
+If there are no more items to read, the `MoveNext` method returns `False`; otherwise the `MoveNext` method returns `True`.
 Adicione o seguinte código ao método de `MoveNext` .

      [!code-vb[VbVbalrIteratorWalkthrough#7](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#7)]

-6. O `Reset` método da `IEnumerator` interface direciona o iterador para apontar para o início do arquivo de texto e limpa o valor do item atual.
+6. The `Reset` method of the `IEnumerator` interface directs the iterator to point to the start of the text file and clears the current item value.
 Adicione o seguinte código ao método de `Reset` .

      [!code-vb[VbVbalrIteratorWalkthrough#8](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#8)]

-7. O `Dispose` método da `IEnumerator` interface garante que todos os recursos não gerenciados são liberados antes que o iterador seja destruído.
-O identificador de arquivo que é usado pelo `StreamReader` objeto é um recurso não gerenciado e deve ser fechado antes que a instância do iterador seja destruída.
-Substitua o código de Visual Basic gerado para o `Dispose` método com o código a seguir.
+7. The `Dispose` method of the `IEnumerator` interface guarantees that all unmanaged resources are released before the iterator is destroyed.
+The file handle that is used by the `StreamReader` object is an unmanaged resource and must be closed before the iterator instance is destroyed.
+Replace the code that Visual Basic generated for the `Dispose` method with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#9](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#9)]

-## <a name="using-the-sample-iterator"></a>Usando o iterador de exemplo
+## <a name="using-the-sample-iterator"></a>Using the Sample Iterator

- Você pode usar uma classe enumerável em seu código junto com estruturas de controle que exigem um objeto que implementa `IEnumerable`, como um `For Next` loop ou uma consulta LINQ.
-A exemplo a seguir mostra o `StreamReaderEnumerable` em uma consulta LINQ.
+ You can use an enumerable class in your code together with control structures that require an object that implements `IEnumerable`, such as a `For Next` loop or a LINQ query.
+The following example shows the `StreamReaderEnumerable` in a LINQ query.

  [!code-vb[VbVbalrIteratorWalkthrough#10](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/Module1.vb#10)]